dita-daystaruni/dita-website-frontend/README.md

     The branch that is on deployment is prod.

     Steps

+    1. create an issue
-    1. create your own branch for example event-feat
+    2. create your own in your local branch for fixing the issue for example event-feat-issue-mobileview
+    3. clone the repo to your local machine(if not cloned before in your machine)
-    2. pull from develop for example git pull origin develop
+    3. pull from develop for example git pull origin develop
-    3. make changes in your own branch.
+    4. make changes in your own branch(in this case event-feat-issue-mobileview).
-    4. add, commit the push the code to the repo in the branch you were working on
+    5. add, commit the push the code to the repo in the branch you were working on(in this case event-feat-issue-mobileview)

     **NB.
 DO NOT PUSH DIRECTLY TO DEVELOP**

-    5. Create a pull request to develop.
+    6. Create a pull request to develop.
-    6. Review the code and if all checks have passed, create a pull request from develop to prod
+    7. Review the code and if all checks have passed, create a pull request from develop to prod